Oni no Hanayome wa Taberaretai: Manga

 Written and illustrated by Keiko Sakano, Oni no Hanayome wa Taberaretai was initially published as a one-shot in the March 1st 2020 issue of Hakusensha's The Hana to Yume magazine on January 27, 2020.
 The one-shot was later published in the 9th 2020 issue of Hana to Yume released on April 3 that same year.
 It later began short-term serialization in Hana to Yume on May 20 that same year.
 It later resumed serialization on September 19 that same year.
-Its chapters have been compiled into twelve tankōbon volumes as of November 2025.
+Its chapters have been compiled into thirteen tankōbon volumes as of March 2026.